mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # State Synchronization

-Trusting that I could implement the rules described above, my first task was to prove that synchronizing physics in one direction of flow could actually work with Unity and PhysX.
+Trusting I could implement the rules described above, my first task was to prove that synchronizing physics in one direction of flow could actually work with Unity and PhysX.

-To do this I setup a simple loopback scene in Unity where physically simulated cubes fall from the sky into a pile in front of the player.
-These cubes represent the authority side, and an identical set of cubes on the right act as the non-authority side.
+To do this, I setup a loopback scene in Unity where cubes fall into a pile in front of the player.
+There are two sets of cubes.
+The cubes on the left represent the authority side.
+The cubes on the right are the non-authority side, which we want to be in sync with the cubes on the left.

 <img src="/img/networked-physics-in-vr/authority-and-non-authority-cubes.png" width="100%"/>

-As expected, with nothing keeping the two sets of cubes in sync, even though they both start from exactly the same initial state and run through exactly the same simulation steps, they give different end results:
+At the start, without anything in place to keep them in sync, even though both sets of cubes start from the same initial state, they give different end results.
+Here you can see the configuration of the stack on the right is quite different to the left, once all cubes have come to rest:

 <img src="/img/networked-physics-in-vr/out-of-sync.png" width="100%"/>

-This is not exactly surprising because PhysX is non-deterministic.
-To fight this non-determinism, we'll grab state from the authority side and apply it to the non-authority side 10 times per-second.
+This happens because PhysX is non-deterministic.
+To fight this non-determinism, we grab state from the authority side (left) and apply it to the non-authority side (right) 10 times per-second:

 <img src="/img/networked-physics-in-vr/left-to-right.png" width="100%"/>

-The state grabbed from each cube looks like this:
+The state we grab from each cube looks like this:

     struct CubeState
     {